dotlang/language/README.md

 # Type system

 Types are blueprints which are used to create values for bindings.

-Note that channel types are explained in "Concurrency" section.

 Simple type is a type which can be described using an identifier without any characters (e.g `MyCustomer` is a simgple type but `[int]` is not).